 - pinch salt

-- In a large sized bowl, toss together the flour, baking powder, and salt.
+- In a large bowl, whisk together the flour, baking powder, and salt.
 Slowly add the dry ingredients to the wet ingredients.
-Beat on low speed for 5 seconds, then add the milk, lemon zest, and lemon juice.
-Remove from the mixer and stir lightly until everything is just combined.
-Toss the blueberries in 1 Tablespoon of flour and fold into the batter.
+Beat on low speed for 5 seconds, then beat in the milk, lemon zest, and lemon juice *just* until combined.
+Toss the blueberries with 1 Tablespoon of flour and gently fold into the batter.
 Batter is extremely thick.
-Do not overmix at any point.
-Overmixing will lend a tough, dense textured crumb.
+Do not over-mix.
+Over-mixing will lead to a tough, dense textured crumb.

-- Spoon batter evenly into 3 prepared cake pans.
-If only using 2 cake pans, your bake time will be longer.
-Bake the three layers for about 21-26 minutes or until a toothpick inserted in the center comes out clean.
-Mine took 21 minutes.
-Remove from the oven and allow to cool completely before frosting.
+- Spoon batter evenly into prepared cake pans.
+Bake for about 21-25 minutes or until a toothpick inserted in the center comes out clean.
+(8 inch cakes take closer to 25 minutes.)
+Remove from the oven and allow to cool completely in the pan before assembling and frosting.

 - Assemble and frost: First, using a large serrated knife, trim the tops off the cake layers to create a flat surface.
 Place 1 layer on your cake stand.
 Evenly cover the top with cream cheese frosting.
 Top with 2nd layer, more frosting, then the third layer.
 Top with frosting and spread around the sides.
 The recipe doesn’t make a ton of frosting, just enough for a light frost.
 Top with blueberries or lemon garnish if desired.
 Refrigerate for at least 45 minutes before cutting or else the cake may fall apart as you cut.

-- Make ahead tip: Prepare cakes and frosting 1 day in advance.
+- Make Ahead & Freezing Instructions: Prepare cakes and frosting 1 day in advance.
 Keep cakes at room temperature, covered tightly.
 Refrigerate prepared frosting in an airtight container until ready to use.
+Bring frosting to room temperature before spreading as it will be quite stiff after refrigerating.
+(Add a splash of cream or milk to thin, if needed.)
 Frosted or unfrosted cakes may be frozen up to 2 months, thaw overnight in the refrigerator and bring to room temperature if desired before serving.

-- The batter makes a perfect sheet cake!
-Simply spread into a 12x17 inch half sheet/jelly roll pan and bake for about 20 minutes or until cooked through.
+- Sheet Cake: The batter makes a perfect sheet cake!
+Simply spread into a 12×17 inch half sheet/jelly roll pan and bake for about 20 minutes or until cooked through.
 It also fits nicely into a 9×13 inch cake pan.
 Bake for about 40-45 minutes or until cooked through.

-- Room temperature eggs preferred for even distribution among batter.
-Simply set into a bowl of warm water for 5 minutes before using or set out when you set out your cream cheese/butter for the recipe.
+- Eggs: Room temperature eggs are recommended because they mix easily and quickly into the cake batter, reducing the risk of over-mixing (and an overly dense cake!).
+Place eggs into a bowl of warm water for 5 minutes before using or set the eggs out when you set out your cream cheese/butter for the recipe.

-- Use brick-style cream cheese.
-Not cream cheese spread.
+- Cream Cheese: Use brick-style cream cheese, not cream cheese spread.

-- Heavy cream with 30% or more milk fat preferred in frosting for creamiest texture.
-For a less creamy texture, milk would be fine.
+- Cream: Heavy cream with 30% or more milk fat preferred in frosting for the creamiest texture.
+Milk works in a pinch!

-Here’s my recipe for Homemade Lemon Cupcakes – a reader favorite!
+Here’s my recipe for lemon cupcakes with blackberry cream cheese frosting – a reader favorite!